braxtonhall/bobs-server/src/secret-dj/README.md

 # secret-dj TODOs

-- Comments need to work
+- Comments need to look good
+- You should be able to unsubscribe from comment emails
 - Viewing a user or an entry or a game needs to be public (with a join button)
 - Clean up the emails
 - View counter admin page